apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dave Grohl fathers child outside of his marriage**
+**Taylor Swift endorses Kamala Harris for president in post signed 'Childless Cat Lady'**

-You can read more about it [here](https://www.bbc.com/news/articles/czdp9y7ree5o).
+You can read more about it [here](https://www.bbc.com/news/articles/c89w4110n89o).

 ## Requirements
 - Python 3.8